GarethMSheldon/MikLink-PortToPython/docs/epic.md

 Revert Phase 4 (Compose) next.

-Keep Phase 3 (Room) unless Room version is pinned pre-2.7 (but your warning confirms youƒ?Tre on the deprecated API).
+Keep Phase 3 (Room) unless Room version is pinned pre-2.7 (but your warning confirms you're on the deprecated API).

-Notes for the agent (to prevent ƒ?odrift by creativityƒ??)
+Notes for the agent (to prevent "drift by creativity")

 Do not refactor architecture, DI modules, or UI structure.

-Do not change any runtime logicƒ?"only annotation targets and API replacements.
+Do not change any runtime logic—only annotation targets and API replacements.

 Keep diffs minimal and reviewable.

-If you encounter another warning of the same kind, fix it in the same pass (donƒ?Tt leave ƒ?oweƒ?Tll do it laterƒ??).
+If you encounter another warning of the same kind, fix it in the same pass (don't leave "we'll do it later").